QTP - Record and Playback

 How to Choose Recording Modes

 After clicking the Recording button, the user can choose the recording mode from the recording pane that appears on the screen, once the recording starts.
-The selection can be made from any the ones that has been discussed above.
+The selection can be made from any of the ones that has been discussed above.

 You will see that the following scenario is recorded in all the modes and the same action has been recorded under various circumstances.